wrex/rexs.tips/content/guitar/blues/basics/index.md

 > **one**-&emsp;-a   **two**-&emsp;-a   **three**&emsp;-a   **four**-&emsp;-a

 The spacing is unequal with swung eighths.
 There is a longer pause between the downbeat and the upbeat. <a href="https://youtu.be/ejr2S7bN0V8?&t=3m22s" target="_blank">Matt Smith describes the sound as the "clip-clop" of horses in old western movies</a>.
 Some people also call it the "flat tire" rhythm because of the uneven sound of a punctured tire rolling around the rim.
-A classic example of the swung eighth groove is <a href="https://youtu.be/INniLPDgQRU" target="_blank">Jimi Hendrix playing Red House</a> (again, pay particular attention to the drums to hear the rhythm &mdash; a mix of triplets and swung eighths).
+A classic example of the swung eighth groove is <a href="https://www.youtube.com/watch?v=n2cygQ3p_-A" target="_blank">Jimi Hendrix playing Red House</a> (again, pay particular attention to the drums to hear the rhythm &mdash; a mix of triplets and swung eighths).

 Before studying anything else with the blues, it's important to practice actually playing swung eighths *with a metronome*.
 I'd recommend spending even an **hour** or two practicing just this rhythm until it is completely ingrained and automatic.

 {{< youtube 7cPSRdpq8iQ  >}}

-{{< alert color="success" title="TDG0005b • Swung Eighths" >}}
+{{< alert color="success" title="TDG0005a • Swung Eighths" >}}
-TODO: create a p-test
+Learn how to swing with [TDG0005a]({{< ref "guitar/tests/blues/basics/swung-eighths" >}})
 {{< /alert >}}

 ### Backbeats